kazurayam/KatalonDiscussion7527/README.md

 1. it starts with a fixed string 'select2-bot_task_action_'
 2. which is followed by a digit
 3. which is followed by a fixed string '-container'

-Hamza wanted to identify a span element which was last inserted into the target HTML.

 # What we assume